impostorsguides/impostorsguides.github.io/rbenv/part-2/2-j-content.md

 COMMAND_PATH="$(command -v "rbenv-$COMMAND" || command -v "rbenv-sh-$COMMAND")"
 ```

 Here we store the full filename of the command the user is entering.
-For example, if the user typed `rbenv commands global`, Then we'd store the value “rbenv-global” in `COMMAND_PATH`.
+For example, if the user typed `rbenv commands global`, Then we'd store the value "rbenv-global" in `COMMAND_PATH`.
 If the user types `rbenv completions shell`, we'd store `rbenv-sh-shell` in `COMMAND_PATH`.

 Next line of code: